 Each kid was in charge of her own snacks during the week—she could eat them all on the first day and have nothing to eat the rest of the week, or she could ration them however she wanted.

 It made a huge difference on our grocery bill and the kids loved the system.

 That system was before we had to go gluten-free, so I’ve had to change it up a little in order to keep it working for us.

-I realized that in order for this system to keep working for us, I was going to need to move the entire arrangement to the fridge.
+In order for this system to keep working for us, it was necessary to move the entire arrangement to the fridge.
 Gluten-free snacks don’t keep super well in the pantry (especially when it’s hot), and besides, we don’t buy a whole lot of GF convenience foods because they tend to be rather expensive.